In This Blog

 INCLUDE (OrderID);

-With this index, SQL Server can quickly find the relevant orders by searching the OrderDate B-tree, then retrieve the associated OrderIDs from the index leaf level, without having to go to the table data.
-The query's execution plan would show an Index Seek on the new index, rather than a full table scan.
+With this index, SQL Server can quickly find the relevant orders by searching the OrderDate B-tree.
+It can then retrieve the associated OrderID values from the index leaf level without immediately going back to the table data.
+In the execution plan, you would expect to see an Index Seek on the new index instead of a full table scan.

-Another key consideration is whether to use a clustered or non-clustered index.
-A clustered index determines the physical order of data in a table, with the table data pages structured like a B-tree.
-There can only be one clustered index per table, and it's typically created on the table's primary key.
+Another important decision is whether to use a clustered or nonclustered index.
+A clustered index determines the physical order of data in a table, with table data pages structured like a B-tree.
+There can only be one clustered index per table, and it is commonly created on the table’s primary key.

-In contrast, a non-clustered index is stored separately from the table data as a B-tree.
-The index contains the indexed column values and row locators that point to the corresponding table data.
-A table can have multiple non-clustered indexes in addition to or instead of a clustered index.
+A nonclustered index is stored separately from the table data.
+It contains the indexed column values and row locators that point back to the corresponding table rows.
+A table can have multiple nonclustered indexes in addition to, or instead of, a clustered index.

-Generally, a clustered index is best for columns frequently used for range queries or sorting, like dates, times, or sequential ids.
-Non-clustered indexes are better suited for columns used in exact match lookups, like names, categories, or statuses.
-They're also useful for covering queries that only need columns contained within the index, avoiding lookups to the table entirely.
+In general, clustered indexes are useful for columns frequently used in range queries or sorting, such as dates, times, or sequential IDs.
+Nonclustered indexes are often better for exact-match lookups, such as names, categories, or statuses.
+They are also useful for covering queries that only need columns contained within the index, which can avoid extra lookups to the table.

 Avoiding Overindexing